At a Glance

 - Benefits: Enjoy a supportive team environment with opportunities for personal and professional growth.

-- Why this job: Make a real impact in the lives of others while developing your skills in a caring culture.
+- Why this job: Make a real impact in the care sector while developing your skills and knowledge.

 - Qualifications: Must have experience in care-related training and a Level 3 Award in Education and Training.

-- Other info: Travel required to various sites; flexible working is essential.
+- Other info: Travel required to different sites; flexible working is encouraged.

 The predicted salary is between 36000 - 60000 £ per year.